MozillaKNITOpenSource/UICAP/CONTRIBUTING.md

 # Contributing

-> Hey Open Sourcie, thanks for helping us to make MozUI more better !
+> Hey Open Sourcie, thanks for helping us to make UICAP more better !

 To get all developer view you can go through documentation.md